PensionesMexico/PensionesMexico.github.io/Proyeccion.md

 Años cotizados

-¿En qué a164ño empezaste a cotizar?
+¿En qué año empezaste a cotizar?

 ¿Estás cotizando actualmente?